kjowong/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 This project is about nagivating and declaring variables, conditional statements, and using while loops in C.
 ## Environment
-All the functions written has been tested on Ubuntu 14.05.5 LTS
+All the functions written has been tested on Ubuntu 14.05.5 LTS and compiled on gcc 4.8.4 (C90)

 Tests done in VirtualBox on [Ubuntu](https://atlas.hashicorp.com/ubuntu/boxes/trusty64) via [Vagrant](https://www.vagrantup.com/)(1.9.1)